the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 ├─ CMakeLists.txt
 ```

-The `CMakeLists.txt` should look like this:
+The `./CMakeLists.txt` should look like this:

 ```
 cmake_minimum_required(VERSION 2.8)